wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab3_Chat.md

 |Dropdown|Reason|Reason for Contacting Us|true|
 |Text|Description|Description|false|

-Here is a screenshot of the Dropdown configuration with 2 options, one for **Sales** and one for **Support**.
+> Note: Here is a screenshot of the Dropdown configuration with 2 options, one for **Sales** and one for **Support**.
 We will use this later to perform Skills Based Routing so chats are routed to most skilled agents.

 <img align="middle" src="images/Lab3_11.jpg" width="600" />
 <br/>